 When it comes to looking at the sides that have enjoyed the most success in the Champions League since its formation as the Coupe des Clubs Champions Européens in 1955, there is one name that stands out above all else: Real Madrid.
 Having won the first five iterations of the competition, the Spanish giants then went on to win it another nine times up to 2022.

-Next on the list come Liverpool and Bayern Munich with 6 titles each then Barcelona with five wins between 1955 and 2020.
-Ajax have four during that period, Manchester United and Internazionale three and Juventus, Benfica, Porto and Nottingham Forest won it twice each.
-There are then ten sides that won it once during that time frame, including the aforementioned Aston Villa, Celtic and London club Chelsea.
+Next on the list come Liverpool and Bayern Munich with 6 titles each then Barcelona with five wins between 1955 and 2022.
+Ajax have four during that period, Manchester United and Internazionale three and Juventus, Benfica, Porto, Chelsea and Nottingham Forest won it twice each.
+There are then eleven sides that won it once during that time frame, including the aforementioned Aston Villa, Man City, Celtic and London club Chelsea.

 - Real Madrid